-W HILE the charter of The Pennsylvania Railroad Company dates from 1846, the earliest of the lines now embraced in it-that extending from Philadelphia to Columbia, Pa.-was located in 1828 and construction was started in 1829.
-A portion of it was opened for travel in 1832.
-It was a State-owned project built to connect the City and Port of Philadelphia with the State system of canals on the Susquehanna and Juniata Rivers, by which the boats were moved to the foot of the Allegheny Mountains at Hollidaysburg, Pa.
+THE earliest of the lines now comprising The Penn-I sylvania Railroad Company was originally chartered as The Pennsylvania Railroad in 1823 by Colonel John Stevens, who thereby held the oldest charter under which any railroad project was ever undertaken and finally carried out on the American Continent.
+This line extended from Philadelphia to Columbia, Pa.
+Due to the inability of Colonel Stevens to raise private funds, the provisions of the original charter were changed and construction of the road was actively undertaken by the State of Pennsylvania as a part of its program to connect the City and Port of Philadelphia with the State System of Canals on the Susquehanna and Juniata Rivers.
+The road was opened in 1834 and connected at Columbia with boats which were moved to the foot of the Allegheny Mountains at Hollidaysburg, Pa.
 From that point the canal boats were drawn across the mountains on wheeled trucks, by means of stationary engines and cables, and placed in another canal extending to Pittsburgh.
 The purpose was to give Philadelphia a commercial route to and from the new West, via the Ohio and Mississippi Rivers.

 This method of transportation, however, proved inadequate, particularly as the canals were closed by ice for several months every winter.
 The merchants and other progressive citizens of Philadelphia soon started a movement for an all-rail line to Pittsburgh, and it was for this purpose that the Pennsylvania Railroad was financed and organized.
-Its through line was opened in 1854.
+The charter under which The Pennsylvania Railroad Company now operates dates from 1846. when the present Corporation assumed complete ownership and operation of the then State owned line.
+Its through line to Pittsburgh was opened in 1852.